niharrp9/ETF-Spread-Reversion-Strategy/README.md

 The repository provides a comprehensive overview of the strategy's mechanics and its performance implications, offering a resource for those interested in quantitative finance and trading algorithms.

 ## Usage
 Feel free to explore the strategy, test it with your own data, or contribute to its improvement.
-For a detailed explanation of the strategy and its outcomes, please refer to the [Project HTML] section.
+For a detailed explanation of the strategy and its outcomes, please refer to the jupyter notebook of the project.

 ## Contributions
 Contributions, issues, and feature requests are welcome.
 To contribute, simply fork the repository, create your feature branch, commit your changes, and open a pull request.